dadukhankevin/genespace/README.md

 These techniques allow our GeneSpace to adaptively evolve the mapping between genotypes and phenotypes, creating a more flexible and powerful (co)evolutionary system.
 Going forward, I want to move away from backpropagation as much as possible.

 I have also been inspired by Stephen Wolfram's posts about "mining the mathematical universe" and as such, these algorithms focus on creating *genespace*(s) that just *happen* to work, and genes that just *happen* to exploit these neural networks appropriately.
 Without rhyme or reason really.
-I learned this could work when I accidentallydiscovered that genetic algorithms could *just so happen* to evolve prompts/images that trick the best image generation/recognition models into producing almost any desired output.
+I learned this could work when I accidentally discovered that genetic algorithms could *just so happen* to evolve prompts/images that trick the best image generation/recognition models into producing almost any desired output.
 This whole project is building on that discovery.

 ## Current State